kuberlab/docs/docs/how-to/fastai.md

-# Fast.ai v3 Deep Learning Course on Kibernetika.ai
+# Fast.ai Practical Deep Learning for Coders, Part 1 on Kibernetika.ai

-This is a quick guide to starting v3 of the Fast.ai course.
+This is a quick guide to starting the Fast.ai course.

 ### Step 1:  Select Projects